Cremona

 Why investing in Cremona?

-Several are the sectors of excellence and territorial vocations identified in the Cremona area that enhance the settlement opportunities mapped under the AttrACT program, going from the agri-food and cosmetics supply chains to the metalworking and new ICT technologies sectors, from luthier craftsmanship to bioenergy.
+Several are the sectors of excellence and territorial vocations identified in the Cremona area, with 24,977 companies and 96,008 employees, that enhance the settlement opportunities mapped under the AttrACT program, going from the agri-food and cosmetics supply chains to the metalworking and new ICT technologies sectors, from luthier craftsmanship to bioenergy.

 The Cremonese agri-food and agro-industrial chains can claim important excellences in the fields of agriculture, transformation and scientific research: it is in this context that large enterprises of Made in Italy food are joined by prestigious international research centers.
 Among those, it is worth mentioning the Catholic University of the Sacred Heart with the new research laboratories, the SMEA (High School of Management and Agri-food Economy), the Polytechnic of Milan with the Observatory on Agrifood and the blockchain studies applied to the agri-food chain.